eli-johnson-04/aad-project/README.md

 For more information on the UF Honor Code, please refer to the [University of Florida Student Honor Code and Student Conduct Code Regulation](https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/).

-© 2024 Elijah Johnson, Patrick Kallenbach.
+© 2024 Elijah Johnson, Patrick Kallenbach, Nicholas Lindner.
 All Rights Reserved.